 - Davis constructs the character of Frank Brown to show how the aborigines are at greater risk and more disadvantaged than their white counterparts during the depression.

-- This depiction also enables Davis to criticise the Sergeant’s attitude — that the indigenous Australians are just lazy and do not want to work; Davis challenges the audience to question just how much harder it is for indigenous people who also must battle discrimination.
+- This depiction also enables Davis to criticise the Sergeant’s attitude — that the indigenous Australians are just lazy and do not want to work; Davis challenges the audience to question just how much harder it is for indigenous people who also must also battle discrimination.

 Through strategic comparisons with other itinerant workers and victims of the depression, such as Frank Brown, Davis shows how Indigenous Australians suffer a far worse fate.
 Owing to their disadvantaged social status their problems are magnified and they are more easily exploited.
 White unemployed people get 7 shillings per week; an Aboriginal Australian gets 2 shillings and fourpence per week.
 The Sergeant’s attitude is typical of law-enforcement officers who believe that the “natives” are lazy and should do a decent day’s work.

 Frank Brown is also suffering difficulties with work and has to keep his wife and two children with her parents in Leederville while Frank looks for work (12).
 Frank has not sent money home for six months.
 He cannot “even raise a train fare to Perth to see them”.
 As Frank puts his “cigarettes away”, the stage setting changes to Mr Neville’s office, and Miss Dun, his secretary, has a similar story about her own brother.
 His wife and children are staying with her, while he sells wirelesses, “door to door”, in the South West.
 She is trying to sell his motorcycle because he has only sold “one (wireless) in three weeks”.
 (13) If unemployment is tipped to reach 30 per cent, then Davis shows how the aborigines will always be the worst affected.